 Final semester grades will be rounded to the nearest percentage point.

-Total credits to graduate from NCHS is 21, broken down in the following areas:
+Completion of State SAT and total credits to graduate from NCHS is 21, broken down in the following areas:

 Amount of Credit Need to Graduate

 Each teacher will communicate procedures for calculating the semester grade in their course on the syllabus provided to students at the beginning of each semester.
 Students and parents can view a student’s grade at any time throughout the semester through the Infinite Campus Portal.
 Student transcripts report semester grades for each course.